proteanblank/kodeWeave/README.md

 To-Do
 -------------

-- Make code editor more responsive for mobile devices
-- Option to change themes
-- Option to change between vim or sublime keymaps
-- Toggle syntax validation for all languages
+- Add syntax validation for all languages/preprocessors

-### Desktop
- - Save code snippets for offline use
- - Incorporate [WebDGap](https://mikethedj4.github.io/WebDGap/) for desktop exportation
- - Release v1.1.29 for desktops

 [Export Your Web App for Desktop or Mobile!](https://mikethedj4.github.io/WebDGap/)
 -------------